olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 dish.set("this is the value", "string"); // ok

-dish.set("this has invalid type", "number") // throws Error.
+dish.set("this has invalid type", "number") // throws DishError.
 ```

 ### `dish.valid`